NilsPlaehn/ORACLE/README.md

 3) E1_ReadRawData_Phantom:

-Contains the code to read out phase-cycles bSSFP raw data from Siemens scanners based on the data structure used for the phantom experiments.
+Contains the code to read out phase-cycled bSSFP raw data from Siemens scanners based on the data structure used for the phantom experiments.

 4) E2_ReadRawData_InVivo:

-Contains the code to read out phase-cycles bSSFP raw data from Siemens scanners based on the data structure used for the in-vivo experiments.
+Contains the code to read out phase-cycled bSSFP raw data from Siemens scanners based on the data structure used for the in-vivo experiments.

 5) Coil_Combination